Non-collapsed eGH convergence and dimension: Introduction

-When the groups are not compact, a version of \eqref{eq:dim-semicont} was obtained in \cite[Corollary 3.3]{pan-ye} assuming the groups are torsion-free abelian.
-The first main result of this paper establishes \eqref{eq:dim-semicont} without any assumption on the groups, answering Harvey's second question in the affirmative.
+Nevertheless, a version of \eqref{eq:dim-semicont} in this setting was obtained in \cite[Corollary 3.3]{pan-ye} assuming the groups are torsion-free abelian.
+The first main result of this paper establishes \eqref{eq:dim-semicont} without any additional assumption on the groups, answering Harvey's second question in the affirmative.

 \begin{mainthm} Let $(X_i,p_i)$ be a sequence of pointed complete $n$-dimensional Riemannian manifolds with

 and let $G_i \leq \iso (X_i)$ be a sequence of closed subgroups.
 If